beirbones/cmangos-in-docker/README.md

 # Overview

-The aim of this repository is to create a CMaNGOS docker image that is two things - Simple and Highly Customisable Allowing you to get up and running quickly with less hassle.
+The aim of this repository is to create a CMaNGOS docker image that is two things - Simple and Highly Customisable
+\nAllowing you to get up and running quickly with less hassle.

 ###  Aim of this project